ggerganov/llama.cpp/README-sycl.md

 |compute capability 1.3|Level-zero running time, recommended |
 |compute capability 3.0|OpenCL running time, slower than level-zero in most cases|

-4. Device selection and execute llama.cpp
+4. Device selection and execution of llama.cpp

 There are two modes to select device: